mirko06854/ReservationSystemMirko/README.md

 *  "mvn test" to run the tests
 *  for javadoc read below
 *  "mvn javafx:run" for running the application
+* to close the app, apart pressing the button for closing it, also press "ctrl + C" since the process continue running also after having closed the app.

+---

 ## Commands used for javadoc